 In most cases, there are no complications from the cysts themselves.
 A surgical removal carries a small risk for complication.
 The risk depends on where the cyst is located.

-Call your health care provider if a lump is felt inside the vagina or is protruding from the vagina.
+Contact your health care provider if you feel a lump inside your vagina or is protruding from your vagina.
 It is important to contact your provider for an exam for any cyst or mass you notice.

 Baggish MS. Benign lesions of the vaginal wall.
 In: Baggish MS, Karram MM, eds.
 Atlas of Pelvic Anatomy and Gynecologic Surgery.
 5th ed.
 Philadelphia, PA: Elsevier; 2021:chap 58.